 We have gone through how copywriting differs from content writing and the similarities between both forms of writing.

-I know you have other questions on your mind, so that I will address a few of them in this section right away.
+I know you must have other questions on your mind, and I will address a few of them in this section right away.

 Can I double as a copywriter and as a content writer?

-The simple answer is YES!.
-Both content writing and copywriting are highly lucrative skills, and if you can do both of them, you are in a position to get jobs from either of them.
+The simple answer is YES!
+Both contents writing and copywriting are highly lucrative skills, and if you can do both of them, you are in a position to get jobs from either of them.

-Operating does not mean that content writing is not needed and vice versa.
+Copywriting does not mean that content writing is unnecessary and vice versa.
 Both of them complement each other in a marketing campaign.
-So knowing content writing with a good knowledge of copywriting makes you an understanding writer.
+So knowing content writing with a good knowledge of copywriting makes you an outstanding writer.

 How do I start copywriting?

 Like every other skill, copywriting needs to be learned, practiced, and groomed before calling yourself a professional copywriter.